Industrial Warehouse Cracks

 Repaired warehouse concrete slab with ground finish and renewed sealed joints.

-Targeted in place slab repairs allowed the owner to avoid an expensive full replacement while keeping the industrial warehouse operational with minimal disruption.
+Targeted in-place slab repairs allowed the owner to avoid an expensive full replacement while keeping the industrial warehouse operational with minimal disruption.
 Work was phased so traffic aisles reopened as areas were completed, restoring a level, sealed surface for forklift traffic and material handling.
-By grinding to level, renewing joint sealant, and repairing mapped cracks, the floor is better protected against further cracking and moisture intrusion, aligning performance with the warehouse’s daily demands.
+By grinding to level, renewing joint sealant, and repairing mapped cracks, the floor was better protected against further cracking and moisture intrusion, and aligning performance with the warehouse’s daily demands.

 Next